How Car Insurance Premiums are Calculated

 4. Your driving record

 Your record can affect how your car insurance is calculated.
-Insurance companies use your driving record to determine how much of a risk you pose on the road.
+Canadian car insurance companies use your driving record to determine how much of a risk you pose on the road.
 Generally, the better your record, the lower your insurance premiums will be.

 When looking at your driving record, insurers mainly look at: